 Influencer marketing is skyrocketing, and if your brand isn’t accounting it into its current strategy, it’s time to start.
 Here are a few statistics that point to the power of influencer marketing:

 Convinced yet?
 Take note that talking to an influencer about your brand shouldn’t be such a colloquial process; it’s critical to approach them as a business person, too.
+And if you’re planning on contacting multiple influencers at the same time, you could do it with the help of outreach tools instead of doing it manually.
 Here are our top 4 tips for collaborating with social media influencers:

 Influencers are more than social media users.
 They treat their role as an influencer seriously, just as you treat your own job.
 Therefore, it isn’t appropriate to treat your partnership as a casual exchange of messages.
 It especially isn’t appropriate to leave an email unresponded to simply because you no longer want to work with the influencer.